 Delete your email work account from your phone.

-Honestly, it was such
+Honestly, it was such a liberation for me.

 No more checking work emails while you’re on to go to meet your best friends for a coffee!